Welcome to Backpack for teachers!

 Adding students and deciding their permissions

-If students have accounts and post attribution is turned on, posts will appear like this:
+If students have accounts and post attribution is turned ON, posts will appear like this:

 If students don’t have accounts, you’ll need them to identify themselves before posting if you want to know who made what post.
 Like this:

 Your school may allow students to make padlets themselves.
 In this case, you may perform activities in which students create and submit their own padlets.
 For instance, instead of asking students to introduce themselves with just a post on a shared padlet, you could have each student create an introduction of their own and then post their padlet on a shared padlet.
-This way students can build comprehensive introductions with all the possibilities a padlet provides
+This way students can build comprehensive introductions with all the possibilities a board provides.

 Consult your account’s administrators to see if your students will have accounts and if they will be allowed to make padlets.